matvki/validation-laravel/README.md

 ## You have to follow the following instruction:
 - first you have do have vagrant and virtualbox install on your computer
-- then do a vagrant init and make sur it look like this one:
+- then do a vagrant init and make sure your vagrant file look like this one:
     ```
     # -*- mode: ruby -*-
     # vi: set ft=ruby :